Crusoe or Caruso?

 The Naval Academy wrestling squad was undefeated in early 1967, when it headed to Bethlehem for a dual meet.
 We had watched the Midshipmen wrestle in Annapolis many times and believed that Coach Ed Peery had another powerhouse team.
 Amateur Wrestling News in their annual mid-season rankings had favored Navy to win the EIWA tournament that year.
 A few teams, like Penn State and Lehigh, thought otherwise.
 Lehigh’s 167# wrestler, Jon Rushatz, had bragged to a reporter from Sports Illustrated, “We’re going to chew [Navy] up.
 They are overrated and they know it!”

 Lehigh hosted Navy that February night, and we got some of the last seats at Grace Hall.
 Our friend, Joe Aton, who was a high school math teacher and rabid Lehigh fan, secured us some tickets in the “Visitors Section” of the Hall.
 It was not only a sell-out crowd, it was also a fire code buster.
-Somehow the users stuffed Grace Hall with 4,650 spectators.
+Somehow the ushers had stuffed Grace Hall with 4,650 spectators.
 Fire code listed capacity at 2,800.
 We arrived when the Naval Academy team was warming up and we shoe horned into the spaces that were designated for us.
 My brother, Ned, and I had small butts at the time and were squeezed together into a splinter-rich bleacher seat for one.
 We were just settling in, when the Navy Midshipmen cleared the mat.
 The home crowd took over.

 The cheerleaders pantomimed foot stomping which the crowd imitated on the wooden bleachers.
 They started rhythmic clapping as the Engineers took the mat.
 The team was dressed in their distinctive brown robes with LEHIGH emblazoned in white on the back.
 One by one the Lehigh wrestler’s names were announced over the loud speakers, citing the high school he attended, plus his high school and college win-loss-tie records.
 The home crowd seemed to get louder with each introduction, up to the point where all but one wrestler had been announced.
 Then the public address announcer asked for attention.